-Superscript letters indicate statistical difference between the groups (P < .05).
+Distinctive lowercase letters in a column and uppercase letters in a row represent a significant difference (p <0.05).

 (Fig. 1)

-Based on the results through Spearman correlation test, there was a negative and high correlation between the tensile bond strength and marginal adaption (= -0.508; P <.001).
+Regarding correlation analysis, the data did not pass the test of homoscedasticity, even though it passed the tests of normality; therefore, Spearman correlation analysis was performed.
+Based on Akoglu H. 2018, the results from Spearman correlation test, there was a negative high correlation between the tensile bond strength and marginal adaption (= -0.508; P <.001).

 Based on the results of failure mode analysis, there were three types of fractures: adhesive, cohesive in resin, and mixed.
 (Fig. 2A - 2D) The DR group had a high rate of adhesive failure alone, and the DC group had a high rate of adhesive failure and low percentage of mixed failure cases.
-The ER and EC groups had a higher rate of adhesive failure followed by mixed failure compared to those of the other groups.
+The ER and EC groups had a higher rate of adhesive failure followed by mixed failure coPared to those of the other groups.
 The RR group had both adhesive failure and cohesive in resin; whereas, the RC group had a greater percentage of adhesive failure, and lower percentage of cohesive in resin and mixed.

 (Fig. 2 and 3)